-My lovely wife and I were talking pleasantly the other day in the car, enjoying its quiet freedom from children.
+My lovely wife and I talked the other day pleasantly in the car, enjoying its quiet freedom from children.

 Then she said something that frustrated me.

-It wasn’t anything big, but I made a decision to gently talk about it.
-Before I knew it, this small, seemingly insignificant chat was a full blown conflict.
+It wasn’t significant, but I decided to talk about it gently.
+Before I knew it, this small, seemingly insignificant chat was a full-blown conflict.

 It felt like we both went from 0-60 faster than a Ferrari.

-You know them: those ‘discussions’ that started out so calm trying to reconcile something so simple that eventually turned into a dog-eat-dog, blame-shifting, name-calling, slam-the-door firestorm.
+You know them: those ‘discussions’ that started so calmly trying to reconcile something so simple that eventually turned into a dog-eat-dog, blame-shifting, name-calling, slam-the-door firestorm.

 I learned one of the most practical tools for resolving these types of conflicts from a firefighter in the third grade.
 By now, you might even be reciting those three little words: